Run an update on a Delta Live Tables pipeline

 When you run your pipeline in development mode, the Delta Live Tables system does the following:

 • Reuses a cluster to avoid the overhead of restarts.
 By default, clusters run for two hours when development mode is enabled.
-You can change this with the pipelines.clusterShutdown.delay setting in the Configure your compute settings.
+You can change this with the pipelines.clusterShutdown.delay setting in the Configure compute for a Delta Live Tables pipeline.

 • Disables pipeline retries so you can immediately detect and fix errors.